ryantd42/NY-Legislative-Git/2023/S6584C-2023/bill.md

   ___________

- Introduced  by Sen. GIANARIS -- read twice and ordered printed, and when printed to be committed to the Committee on Finance
+ Introduced  by Sen. GIANARIS -- read twice and ordered printed, and when printed to be committed to  the  Committee  on  Finance  --  committee discharged  and  said  bill  committed  to  the  Committee on Rules -- ordered to a third reading, amended and ordered  reprinted,  retaining its place in the order of third reading

  AN  ACT  to  amend  the  executive law, in relation to the collection of certain demographic information by  certain  state  agencies,  boards, departments and commissions

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 170-e of the executive law, as amended  by  chapter 123 of the laws of 2022, is amended to read as follows:
   § 170-e.
 Collection of demographic information.
 1. Every state agency, board, department, or commission that directly collects demographic data as  to  the  ancestry  or ethnic origin of residents of the state of New York shall use separate collection categories and  tabulations  for  the following Asian and Pacific Islander groups in New York state:
   (a)  each major Asian group shall include Chinese, Japanese, Filipino, Korean, Vietnamese, Asian Indian, Bangladeshi, Pakistani, and all of the ten most populous Asian groups in the  most  recent  five-year  American community survey published by the United States Census Bureau; and (b)  each  major Pacific Islander group shall include Native Hawaiian, Guamanian and Chamorro, and Samoan; or
   (c) collection categories shall include a category for other Asian  or Pacific Island group.
   2. EVERY STATE AGENCY, BOARD, DEPARTMENT, OR COMMISSION THAT DIRECTLY COLLECTS DEMOGRAPHIC DATA AS TO THE ANCESTRY OR ETHNIC ORIGIN  OF  RESI- DENTS  OF THE STATE OF NEW YORK SHALL USE SEPARATE COLLECTION CATEGORIES AND TABULATIONS FOR THE WHITE GROUP IN NEW YORK STATE.
-  3. EVERY STATE AGENCY, BOARD, DEPARTMENT, OR COMMISSION THAT DIRECTLY COLLECTS DEMOGRAPHIC DATA AS TO THE ANCESTRY OR ETHNIC ORIGIN  OF  RESI- DENTS  OF THE STATE OF NEW YORK SHALL USE SEPARATE COLLECTION CATEGORIES AND TABULATIONS FOR THE FOLLOWING MIDDLE EASTERN OR NORTH AFRICAN GROUPS IN NEW YORK STATE:
+  3. EVERY STATE AGENCY, BOARD, DEPARTMENT, OR COMMISSION THAT  DIRECTLY COLLECTS  DEMOGRAPHIC  DATA AS TO THE ANCESTRY OR ETHNIC ORIGIN OF RESI-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10311-02-3
+  LBD10311-03-3
- S. 6584  2
+ S. 6584--A  2

-  (A) EACH MAJOR MIDDLE EASTERN OR NORTH  AFRICAN  GROUP  SHALL  INCLUDE LEBANESE,  EGYPTIAN, ISRAELI, TURKISH, IRANIAN, SYRIAN, MOROCCAN, PALES- TINIAN, AND ALL OF THE TEN MOST POPULOUS MIDDLE EASTERN OR NORTH AFRICAN GROUPS IN THE MOST RECENT FIVE-YEAR AMERICAN COMMUNITY SURVEY  PUBLISHED BY THE UNITED STATES CENSUS BUREAU; OR
-  (B)  COLLECTION  CATEGORIES  SHALL INCLUDE A CATEGORY FOR OTHER MIDDLE EASTERN OR NORTH AFRICAN GROUP.
+ DENTS OF THE STATE OF NEW YORK SHALL USE SEPARATE COLLECTION  CATEGORIES AND TABULATIONS FOR THE FOLLOWING MIDDLE EASTERN OR NORTH AFRICAN GROUPS IN NEW YORK STATE:
+  (A)  EACH  MAJOR  NORTH AFRICAN (NA) GROUP, INCLUDING, BUT NOT LIMITED TO, EGYPTIAN, MOROCCAN, ALGERIAN, TUNISIAN, AND LIBYAN; AND (B) EACH MAJOR MIDDLE EASTERN (ME) GROUP, INCLUDING, BUT  NOT  LIMITED TO,  YEMENI,  IRANIAN,  PALESTINIAN,  IRAQI,  LEBANESE, ISRAELI, SYRIAN, ARMENIAN, AND SAUDI; AND
+  (C) OTHER MIDDLE EASTERN AND NORTH AFRICAN (MENA)  GROUPS,  INCLUDING, BUT  NOT  LIMITED  TO,  TRANSNATIONAL  INDIGENOUS  MENA COMMUNITIES LIKE AMAZIGH AND SYRIAC PEOPLE.
   4. Every state agency, board, department, or commission that  directly collects  demographic  data as to the ancestry or ethnic origin of resi- dents of the state of New York shall use separate collection  categories